The Non-Agile Aspects of Scrum

 Other options?
 Scrumban?

-Personally I think like to study Scrum principles and I do think that Scrum is a good place to start.
+Personally I like to study Scrum principles and I do think that Scrum is a good place to start.